skttl/konstrukt-documentation/api/bulk-actions.md

 Additional optional configuration options are:

 * **ConfirmAction:** Set whether a confirm dialog should display before performing this action.

-* **ResultType:** Set the type of the result returned by the Execute method.
-See "controlling the action result" below.
+The generic argument is a return type for the action (See "controlling the action result" below).

 {% hint style="info" %}
 You can use dependency injection to inject any services you require to perform your specific task.
 When injecting dependencies, it's always recomended that you inject `Lazy<YourService>` implementations of the required services to ensure they are only resolved when needed.